davenquinn/xenoliths/paper/text/chapters/04-origin-of-ml.md

 @fig:reconstruction shows a hypothetical surface projection of the Pacific-Farallon slab window and partially subducted Monterey plate at ca. 19 Ma [@Wilson2005].
-The slab window formed by subduction of the trailing edge of the Farallon plate, unsupported by sea floor spreading along the former spreading axis with the Pacific plate.
-According to the @Wilson2005 reconstruction of the Pacific-Farallon slab window and adjacent Monterey plate [@fig:reconstruction], the Crystal Knob eruption site was located above a slab window in the early Neogene, ~50-100 km northeast of the northeastern boundary transform of the Monterey plate.
+The slab window formed by subduction of the trailing edge of the Farallon plate and cessation of seafloor spreading along the former spreading axis with the Pacific plate.
+According to the @Wilson2005 reconstruction of the Pacific-Farallon slab window and adjacent Monterey plate [@fig:reconstruction], the Crystal Knob eruption site was located above a slab window in the early Neogene, ~50-100 km northeast of the northeastern boundary transform fault of the Monterey plate.
 Diffuse volcanism, some clearly derived from decompression partial melting of convecting mantle, is widespread at this time period across the region of the reconstructed slab window [@Hurst1982;
 @Sharma1991; @Cole1995; @Wilson2005].
 However, this phase of slab window